Surviving The School Holidays As a low-income family

 If you’re new to us here at Fair For You, then you might not be aware of what we do.

-Don’t Forget Your Own Needs As A Parent
+Don't Forget Your Own Needs as a Parent

 While all the focus of the school holidays naturally goes on the kids, remember it’s also essential for you to take care of yourself as a parent too.